paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 * Deconstruct into parts `{ base_number, block_descriptions, rx }`
 * Starting from the beginning of `block_descriptions`:
   1. Check the `RecentDisputes` for a dispute of each candidate in the block description.
-  1. If there is a dispute which has an `Avoid` implication, exit the loop.
+  1. If there is a dispute which is active or concluded negative, exit the loop.
 * For the highest index `i` reached in the `block_descriptions`, send `(base_number + i + 1, block_hash)` on the channel, unless `i` is 0, in which case `None` should be sent.
 The `block_hash` is determined by inspecting `block_descriptions[i]`.

 [DisputeTypes]: ../../types/disputes.md